isabella232/autospotting.io/content/faq.md

 ## What are some use cases in which it's not a good fit and what to use instead?

-Anything that doesn't really match the above cases.
+Anything that doesn't really match the above cases:

 ### Groups that have no redundancy